Ford Taurus Insurance Rates

 Rates are averaged for all Ford Taurus models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Insureds who want increased liability limits will pay about $510 each year to go from 30/60 bodily injury limits to higher 250/500 limits
+- Consumers who may need higher liability limits will pay around $510 per year to raise from a low limit to higher 250/500 limits

 Rate Tables and Charts